10inning/one-percent-athlete-hackathon/onepercent-backend/README.md

 ## ⚠️ Important Notes

 - Keep your Firebase private key and OpenAI API key secure
-- The `app/certs` directory should contain your Firebase admin SDK JSON file
-- ML models should be placed in the `ml/model` directory
+- ML models should be placed in the `ml/mlmodels` directory
 - Environment variables marked as `NEXT_PUBLIC` are for client-side Firebase configuration

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit changes (`git commit -m 'Add amazing feature'`)
-4. Push to branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📝 License